Analytics-Avenue/SQL_Interview_Preparation/01_SQL_Fundamentals.md

 - Delete unwanted data

 In simple words:
-> SQL is how humans talk to databases.
+> SQL is how we talk to databases.

 ---